dapr/docs/daprdocs/content/en/getting-started/quickstarts/workflow-quickstart.md

 ### What happened?

-When you ran `dapr run --app-id order-processor --components-path ../../../components/ -- python3 app.py`:
+When you ran `dapr run --app-id order-processor --resources-path ../../../components/ -- python3 app.py`:

 1. A unique order ID for the workflow is generated (in the above example, `f4e1926e-3721-478d-be8a-f5bebd1995da`) and the workflow is scheduled.
 1. The `NotifyActivity` workflow activity sends a notification saying an order for 11 cars has been received.